General Campground Information

 Hey Campers!
 Here are some things you need to know.

-*Short term storage is available at $10/day, no hook-ups.
+*Short-term storage is available at $10/day, with no hookups.

 *Sorry, but no ground fires or campfires are allowed in this county.
 It is illegal to transport firewood across state lines.

 * Sorry, no streaming video, watching TV, or gaming is allowed on our Wi-Fi as it is very limited.
 We do not have unlimited data.
 Free Wi-Fi is for one unit per paid site for those paying the daily rate only.

 May 28, 29, 30, and 31

 These dates all require a 7-day cancelation period.

 Pool and playgrounds: 10 am - dusk daily (Memorial Day - Labor Day), weather permitting.

 We love our campers!
 Hope to see you soon.
 Thank you, and we hope you have a Great Day!